-Yankee Hill Village resident's life one of military service, adventure, and fatherhood
+Yankee Hill Village resident's life is one of military service, adventure, and fatherhood

 The Snickers Man.